-Windows Defender will not update its definitions, if Windows Updates is not set to Install updates automatically in Windows 10/8.
+Windows Defender will not update its definitions if Windows Updates is not set to Install updates automatically in Windows 10/8.
 If for some reason you have changed your settings and preferred to set any of the other three updating’s options, viz.
 Download updates but let me choose whether to install them, Check for updates but let me choose whether to download and install them or Never check for updates, your Windows Defender will not have the latest definitions, till such a time that you update them manually.
-This is because, Windows Defender and Windows Update in Windows 8 are both dependent on the Windows Updates services.
+This is because Windows Defender and Windows Update are both dependent on the Windows Updates services.

 This is not a recommended scenario, as one’s security software should be updated as soon as new definitions are available for download.